-- Reviewing sabbatical leave applications based on approved criteria and making recommendations as specified in the Senate Policies on Sabbatical and Difference-in-Pay leaves; - 2.
-Making modifications as needed to sabbatical leave criteria and application forms in consultation with the provost; - 3.
-Recommending applications to the Provost in the following order: - a.
-Meritorious applications to be granted in number as communicated by the Provost to the PLC; - b.
-Meritorious applications to be granted if additional funding becomes available-only this category shall be ranked; and - c.
-Non-meritorious applications - i.
+- 5. Aiding in the development, facilitation and creation of new courses and program proposals in General Education; and - 6.
+Assessing the effectiveness of the General Education program and courses designated as General Education courses. - 7.
+When functions of the General Education Committee also fall within the areas of concern of other committees, the Committee will work in conjunction with those committees. - g.
 Student Academic Policies and Procedures Committee.
 The responsibilities of the Student Academic Policies and Procedures Committee shall include: - 1.
 Reviewing existing policies, drafting and recommending new policies to the Senate that deal with academic issues relating to students in order to promote high academic standards; - 2.
 Formulating, reviewing, and recommending policies regarding the granting of academic honors and awards to students; and - 3.
 Providing advice on the interpretation of Student Academic Policies and the implementation of procedures arising from them. - 4.
 When functions of the Student Academic Policies and Procedures Committee also fall within the areas of concern of other committees, the Committee will work in conjunction with those committees.